Harold Pincus, MD

 Dr. Pincus was Vice Chair of the Task Force on DSM-IV, Co-Chair of the Work Group to Update the Text of DSM-IV (DSM-IV-TR), and has been appointed to the editorial boards of ten major scientific journals.
 He has edited or co-authored 23 books and over 300 scientific publications in health services research, science policy, research career development and the diagnosis, classification and treatment of mental disorders.
 Dr. Pincus has had a particular research interest in the practice of evidence-based medicine, quality improvement and the relationships among general medicine, mental health, and substance abuse, developing and empirically testing models of those relationships.
 He has led major health policy and services research and research training projects totaling over $100 million in external funding.
 He is the Principal Investigator of the congressionally mandated National Evaluation of Mental Health Services for Veterans.

 He has also been a consultant to federal agencies and private organizations, including the U.S. Secret Service, John T. and Catherine D. MacArthur Foundation and the World Health Organization.
-Dr. Pincus chaired or co-chaired committees for NIH and the National Quality Forum and has served on several Institute of Medicine/National Academy of Sciences Committees including Crossing the Quality Chasm in Behavioral Health and Cancer Care for the Whole Patient, as well as the World Health Organization’s International Classification of Disease Oversight Committee, World Psychiatric Association Section on Economics, Behavioral Measurement Advisory Panel of the National Committee for Quality Assurance, and numerous other national and international committees.
-He is on the Scientific Council of the National Alliance for the Mentally Ill and is co-chairing the World Health Organization's ICD-11 Committee on Quality and Patient Safety.
+Dr. Pincus has chaired committees for NIH and served on several Institute of Medicine/National Academy of Sciences Committees including Crossing the Quality Chasm in Behavioral Health and Cancer Care for the Whole Patient, as well as the World Health Organization’s International Classification of Disease Oversight Committee, World Psychiatric Association Section on Economics, Behavioral Measurement Advisory Panel of the National Committee for Quality Assurance, and numerous other national and international committees.
+He is chair of the Medicaid Task Force for the Measurement Applications Partnership, authorized under the Affordable Care Act, co-chair of the National Quality Forum Behavioral Health Steering Committee and the World Health Organization ICD-11 Committee on Quality and Patient Safety.

 Dr. Pincus received the William C. Menninger Memorial Award of the American College of Physicians for distinguished contributions to the science of mental health, the Health Services Research Senior Scholar Award of the American Psychiatric Association and Columbia University’s Emily Mumford Medal.
 In 2005, he was awarded the Vestermark Award from the National Institute of Mental Health and the American Psychiatric Association for contributions to psychiatric education.
 He maintains a small private practice specializing in major affective disorders and has spent one evening a week for twenty-two years at a public mental health clinic caring for patients with severe mental illnesses.